01 October 2021

 Before diving into this week's 1990 post, I have updated two earlier posts with newly-uncovered bubbling WAY down under entries from The Christians:

-This week in 1990, all of the new entries are from artists we have not seen before.
+This week in 1990, all but one of the new entries are from artists we have not seen before.
 How refreshing!
 And a mixed bag they are, covering everything from easy listening tunes your mum would enjoy, through to Prince-related pervy romps about jerking everything in sight, 'credible' indie tunes, and... a ballad from Broadway!
 Shall we take a look?

 Michael Bolton: the sole provider of flowing locks this week in 1990.